storopoli/storopoli.com/content/blog/2025-05-24-beauty-of-math-incompleteness/index.md

 (which is uninhabited, so it is false/contradiction).

-This elegant proof captures the essence of Cantor's diagonalization: we construct a number that systematically differs from every number in any proposed enumeration, proving that no such enumeration can exist.
+This elegant proof captures the essence of Cantor's diagonalization:
+**we construct a number that systematically differs from every number in any proposed enumeration, proving that _no such enumeration can exist_**.

-## Side rant about Turing and computers

-Turing was not much interested in computers.
-He was interested in the foundations of mathematics.
-He was interested in the foundations of logic.
-And many other mathematical problems.
-In thinking about how to prove the decidability of mathematics, he came up with a platonic machine that could compute anything.
-This machine is now known as the [Turing machine](https://en.wikipedia.org/wiki/Turing_machine).
-It is comprised of a tape, a head, and a set of rules.
-The tape is infinite in both directions.
-The head can read and write symbols on the tape.
-The rules are a set of instructions that the head can follow.
-Now, you know who was into computers?
-John von Neumann.
-When asked after the unveiling of the atomic bomb and the work at Los Alamos, what he was doing, he said:

-> I am working with something way more powerful than the atomic bomb: Computers.

-Most computers today use what we call the [Von Neumann architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture), and Von Neumann built several computers in the 1940s.